 New Violation of NAAQS

-OAR 340-202-0050(2) provides general authority for DEQ to prohibit construction of a new or modified source if the source would singularly cause or contribute to a violation of a NAAQS.
+OAR 340-202-0050(2) provides general authority for DEQ to prohibit construction of a new or modified source if the source by itself would cause or contribute to a violation of a NAAQS.
 DEQ has added this requirement to the NSR rules for each designated area.
 The proposed rules also include a provision that new and modified sources cannot cause or contribute to a new violation of an ambient air quality standard or PSD increment.
 DEQ interprets this requirement as follows:

 For areas where the background concentration is above the NAAQS: A new or modified source can’t cause or contribute to a new violation because the area is already violating the NAAQS.
 In this case, the rules are intended to improve the air quality in the general area; or, at least, prevent the air quality from getting worse as a result of the proposed new or modified source by requiring offsets and: